dijarvrella/k8s-infra/README.md

 ## App of Apps Pattern

-This repository uses the App of Apps pattern with two separate entry points:
+This repository uses the App of Apps pattern with environment-specific entry points:

-1. **`k8s-infra-operators-app-of-apps.yml`** - Manages infrastructure operators
+1. **`operators-app-of-apps.yml`** - Manages infrastructure operators for each environment
-2. **`k8s-infra-apps-app-of-apps.yml`** - Manages application deployments
+2. **`apps-app-of-apps.yml`** - Manages application deployments for each environment

-ArgoCD will automatically discover and sync all Application manifests in the respective directories.
+ArgoCD will automatically discover and sync all Application manifests in the respective directories:
+- Operators: `operators/<env>/`
+- Applications: `apps/<env>/`

 ## Operators